 Not all past criminal problems will cause you problems if you were to apply for U.S. Citizenship.
 We can let you know if you will have a problem applying for U.S. Citizenship.

-You will prove that you are a U.S. Citizen by supplying USCIS a copy of your U.S. birth certificate (this is the preferred method).
-If this is not available you may supply a copy of your U.S. Passport of your Certificate of Naturalization.
+You will prove that you are a U.S. Citizen by supplying USCIS a copy of your U.S. Passport.
+If this is not available you may supply a copy of your U.S. birth certificate or your Certificate of Naturalization.

 2. You must intend to marry each other.
 You must be able to show USCIS that you and your fiancé intend to marry each other.
 If this is not your intent then this is not the right type of non-immigrant visa to use.
 USCIS will require both you and your fiance to sign affidavits under oath.
 These affidavits will state that you intend to marry each other within 90 days of your fiancé entering the United States.
 In addition, you will also explain how you met each other and how your relationship has developed.
 You should also provide phone bills, wedding announcements, other invoices showing that you are making wedding arrangements (contracts for flowers, wedding cake, catering etc.)